-The results from a Shovel Tilt Test the standard compression test could have missed the upper layer due to compressing or squishing it.
+Why do a Shovel Tilt snow stability test?
+Because the results of the standard compression test could miss the upper layer due to compressing or squishing it.

 By BCA ambassador Josh Kling